Msgr Mag. Dr Ernst Pucher

 The current provost and ‘Domkustos’ is the Protonotary apostolic Msgr Mag.
 Dr Ernst Pucher, the Director of the Diocesan Court, the Dean of the Cathedral is Univ.
 Prof. Dr Rudolf Prokschi.

 In addition to the auxiliary bishops in office, Excellency Dr Franz Scharl and Excellency Mag.
-Stephan Turnovsky, the Cathedral Chapter also includes Vicar General Dr Nikolaus Krasa, Caritas Director Prof. Msgr DDr Michael Landau, Cathedral Priest Mag.
-Anton Faber, Msgr Mag.
+Stephan Turnovsky, the Cathedral Chapter also includes Vicar General Dr Nikolaus Krasa, Caritas President Prof. Msgr DDr Michael Landau, Cathedral Priest Toni Faber, Msgr Mag.
 Franz Schuster, Chancellor of the Ordinariate Msgr Dr Walter Mick, Regent Dr Richard Tatzreiter, und Dr Peter Schipka, General Secretary of the Austrian Bishops’ Conference.